 - You can add one OpenTable Block per page.
 To add restaurant booking for multiple restaurants, try organizing your site so each location has its own page.
 Alternatively, you can add OpenTable's multi-restaurant reservation code to a Code Block.
 As a note, we can't offer support for any custom code on your site.

-- The OpenTable Block isn't optimized for restaurants in the Germany, Ireland, or the U.K. To add reservation booking for a restaurant in these countries, we recommend linking your OpenTable page to a Button Block, a text link, or use OpenTable's embed code within a Code Block.
+- The OpenTable Block isn't optimized for restaurants in Germany, Switzerland, Ireland, or the U.K. To add reservation booking for a restaurant in these countries, we recommend linking your OpenTable page to a Button Block, a text link, or use OpenTable's embed code within a Code Block.

 - Since the block contains built-in embed code, the block won't display as visitors see it when you're editing and previewing in the Pages panel.
 To preview the block, log out or open the page in the Style Editor.